umbraco/UmbracoDocs/Umbraco-Heartcore/API-Documentation/GraphQL/index.md

 ## [Schema Generation](Schema-Generation/)

-Information on how the GraphQL schema is generated, reserved names and built in custom types.
+Information on how the GraphQL schema is generated, reserved names and built-in custom types.

 ## [Property Editors](Property-Editors/)